Bobbyztz/Applied-Statistics/README.md

 # Applied-Statistics
-Materials from course Applied Statistics which mainly uses R to do analysis
+Materials from course Applied Statistics which mainly uses R to do data analysis